 If you have any queries about or want to exercise any of your rights please see the "Contact Us" page on our website.

 For any queries relating to your booking please contact the restaurant.

-This Privacy Notice was last updated on 22/05/2018.
+This Privacy Notice was last updated July 2020.
 Any changes to this Privacy Notice will be communicated on our website.